Addressing Round 3 Deadline Dilemmas

 DelMonico echoes advice we tell our clients: only apply when your application is as compelling as possible.
 You must feel ready to take on the rigors of an elite MBA program.
 Make sure you’re crystal clear on why the degree makes sense for you professionally and personally.

-A current Yale SOM student who applied in round 3 last year says: “Round 3 is a great time to apply if you are clear on what you want and why you want it, and if you already have prepped for the GRE/GMAT.
+A Yale SOM student who applied in round 3 in 2019 says: “Round 3 is a great time to apply if you are clear on what you want and why you want it, and if you already have prepped for the GRE/GMAT.
 Be very focused on your applications—I think this is good advice no matter what, but especially for Round 3.
-The more targeted and strategic you are, the easier it will be to wrap it up in time and feel confident in your candidacy. “
+The more targeted and strategic you are, the easier it will be to wrap it up in time and feel confident in your candidacy.”

 SBC’s advice for applicants targeting the round 3 deadline

 You should definitely use the required or optional MBA admission essays to explain your reasons for waiting until the third – or final – round to apply.
-You don’t want anyone to jump to the conclusion that you are using round three as a last-ditch effort to get into business school in the fall after receiving rejections from other schools in earlier rounds.
+Otherwise, the AdComm could jump to the wrong conclusion.
+They may wonder whether you’re using round three as a last-ditch effort to get into business school in the fall after receiving rejections from other schools in earlier rounds.

 With fewer slots available, fine-tune your focus on schools where you’ll be a compelling candidate.
 A robust and well-thought-out application is critical.
 Make sure your academic profile aligns with the school’s median GMAT and average GPA.
 Also, consider whether you add something special to the class that the admissions committee didn’t see earlier in the season.

 Standing out from the pack is imperative, and never more so than when applying later in the game.
-If you want to do well in the admissions process, you have to communicate who you are, not just what you do.
+To do well in the admissions process, you have to communicate who you are, not just what you do.

 Finally, it’s essential to have a Plan B in case things don’t go your way.
 You can always apply to a set of schools in round 3, knowing there is a good chance you will need to reapply to them and add in some new options next season.